-- Providing effective training to raise awareness on all safeguarding and e-safety issues to equip staff and young people with the skills needed to keep them safe.
+- Providing effective training to raise awareness on all safeguarding and digital-safety issues to equip staff and young people with the skills needed to keep them safe.

 - Developing and then implementing effective safeguarding procedures for identifying and reporting cases, or suspected cases, of abuse or neglect, and in line with the Government’s Prevent Strategy, extremism and or radicalisation.

-- Supporting students who disclose abuse/neglect or are suspected by a staff member or employer/placement manager of being abused, in accordance with our policies and procedures.
+- Supporting learners who disclose abuse/neglect or are suspected by a staff member or employer/placement manager of being abused, in accordance with our policies and procedures.

-- Supporting students who disclose concerns or potential risk to their safety or well being in connection with ‘exposure to or experience of extremism or radicalisation’ or are suspected by a staff member or employer/placement manager of being at risk in this manner, in accordance with our policies and procedures.
+- Supporting learners who disclose concerns or potential risk to their safety or well-being in connection with ‘exposure to or experience of extremism or radicalisation’ or are suspected by a staff member or employer/placement manager of being at risk in this manner, in accordance with our policies and procedures.

-- Establishing and maintaining safe environment/s in which students and young people can learn and develop.
+- Establishing and maintaining safe environment/s in which learners and young people can work, learn and develop.

-We ensure that personal and e-safety is communicated and prioritised.
-We operate a highly-managed rather than lock-down approach to e-safety.
+We ensure that personal and digital safety principles are communicated and prioritised.
+We operate a ‘highly managed’ rather than ‘lock-down’ approach to digital-safety.
 We put a strong emphasis on making sure learners understand and practice responsible use of the internet and information communication technology (ICT).

-tpm‘s safeguarding arrangements and procedures well-exceed minimum requirements, providing: stringent recruitment checks and enhanced DBS Certification, staff training and 3 yearly refreshers, Digital Citizenship, CEOP and extremism and radicalisation awareness for all learners underpin comprehensive security arrangements.
+tpm‘s safeguarding arrangements and procedures exceed minimum requirements, providing stringent recruitment checks and enhanced DBS Certification, staff training and annual refreshers, Digital Citizenship, CEOP and extremism and radicalisation awareness for all learners underpin comprehensive security arrangements.